brianglass/anastasis/files/sun8m.md

 Lawless men, watching over your grave, which had received life, sealed it; but you, as immortal and all-powerful God, rose on the third day.

-When you entered the gates of Hell, Lord, and smashed them, the prisoner cried out: Who is this, for he is not condemned to the lowest parts of the earth, but has torn down deathÂ’s prison-house like a tent?
+When you entered the gates of Hell, Lord, and smashed them, the prisoner cried out: Who is this, for he is not condemned to the lowest parts of the earth, but has torn down death’s prison-house like a tent?
 I received him as a mortal, and I tremble at him as God.
 All-powerful Saviour have mercy on us.

 Glory.